What A Resume Should Look Like

 Academic (Research, Education, Literary):

 Formatting consistency: Use consistent formatting throughout, especially for referencing publications.
-Consider using a bibliography management software to ensure proper citation style.
+Consider using bibliography management software to ensure proper citation style.

 Fonts: Formal serif fonts like Garamond or Georgia are well-suited for academic resumes, projecting a sense of seriousness and scholarship.

-Your resume needs to be visually tailored for the recipient
+Your resume needs to be visually tailored for the recipient.

 Remember: